open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 #### Active

-Issues in the Active column are reviewed weekly in the different teams to watch for emerging consensus in the discussions.
-The mantainers may also comment, make suggestions, ask clarifying questions, and try to restate the proposals to make sure everyone agrees about what exactly is being discussed.
+Issues in the Active column are reviewed weekly by different teams.
+Track them to see emerging consensus in the discussions.
+The maintainers may also comment, make suggestions, ask clarifying questions, and try to restate the proposals to make sure everyone agrees about what exactly is being discussed.